kbjiang/02_study/01-Course-study/Probability-and-Statistics/mit1805-2022/Note.md

 	2. $T$ has only one parameter ($df$).
 Should be compared with unit Norm distribution.
 5. TODO: other tests
 	1. degrees of freedom
-		1. Always count the number of data and its constraints.
+		1. Always count the number of *observed data* and constraints.
+See ==Class 19, Example 10==, where both total and $\theta$ are used for calculating expected counts, therefore both count as constraints!
+As a comparison, Example 9 only consider total as constraint because $\theta=0.5$ is given.
+		2. Also Class 19 Example 12.
 	2. $t$-test: when $\sigma$ is unknown, as opposed to the case of $z$-test.
 	3. chi-square statistic and chi-square distribution $\chi^2(df)$, where $df$ is degrees of freedom.
 	4. When to use other tests?
 ANOVA for checking if more than two groups have same mean? two-sample $t$ test for two groups? $\chi^2$ for fitting the prob. dist.?